African Church (1855)

 A few months after the Civil War ended, a group of five black trustees assumed ownership.
 Within a few years, however, the building became too small for the growing congregation and a new building was erected in 1872.
 The original church was sold to the Union Benevolent Society of St. Charles in 1874 which used it until 1943.
-A few years later, a local couple bought the building and converted into a home.
-It was then rented out beginning in 1975.
-More recent information about the old church is not readily available.
+A few years later, a local couple bought the building and converted it into a home.
+It was then rented out beginning in 1975 and later restored to its current use as a historic site.